top of page

 User Added Stories

-You might also see user added “Stories” to an Ancestry profile.
-Unfortunately, the ‘story’ I showcase in the video above only shows another version of a death certificate which is already in the attached as a source.
-This isn’t very helpful.
+Users might also add "Stories" to an Ancestry profile.
+Unfortunately, the 'story' I showcase in the video above only shows another version of a death certificate, which is already attached as a source.
+This isn't very helpful.

-However, some researchers share great stories that piece research details together.
+However, some researchers share incredible stories that piece research details together.

 Compare a Hint to Your Tree